 Charlotte Dujardin CBE

-Charlotte Dujardin CBE became a global ambassador for Brooke on 13 February 2015.
+Charlotte Dujardin CBE became a global ambassador for Brooke in 2015.

 Charlotte Dujardin is an elite British dressage rider, a gold medal winner at the Rio 2016 Olympic Games and a double gold medalist at the London 2012 Olympics Games.